List of United Kingdom MPs by seniority (2024–present): List

 This table assigns a numerical rank to each of the members elected in the 2024 general election and subsequent by-elections, except for those who were elected but never sworn in, who are displayed at the bottom without a number.
 Members named in italics and shaded in pink are no longer sitting.

+Notes reflect party changes and by-election wins during parliamentary terms; prior service as an MP; officers of the Commons; current party leaders, Cabinet or Shadow Cabinet members and committee chairs; honorary titles for oldest and youngest members and former party leaders and holders of Great Offices of State.

-As of 9 November 2025, it has been updated to reflect by-elections, resignations and changes in party affiliation.
+As of 8 July 2026, it has been updated to reflect by-elections, resignations and changes in party affiliation.